ikmb/nanopore-variants/docs/usage.md

 ## --regions [default = chr11:1074875-1094425]

 Calling with this pipeline can be limited to a specific region using `--region chr1:1-10000`.
 To disable this and use the whole genome, set `--regions false`.

+## --ont_R104 [ default = false ]

+Data was generated with the current R104 chemistry; will run Deepvariant 1.5.
+Else the PEPPER-Margin-Deepvariant pipeline is run.